Tolbat/JagdoomE/README.md

 boot.abs

-STEP 4
+## STEP 4  Open Cygwin Terminal

+set path

+cd C:/Jaguar/src

 ```
 make rom:
 ```

-This merges the boot.abs and doom.abs, after this we need to pad it to 256k Linux does not do the padding outside of make!
+This merges the boot.abs and doom.abs, after it pads it to 256k.
+No more extra steps to pad the files.

-STEP 5
+## STEP 5 - in Cygwin

-Open the cmd prompt on your windows 10 environment - NOT DosBox and change directory to:  C:\jaguar\PadTheTempBins Run PadTempBin1.py
-This pads the temp1.bin to 256k in rom format

-STEP 6

 ```
 make rom2:
 ```

-merges the padded rom with the doom.wad file. creates the rom
+merges the padded rom with the doom.wad file. creates the rom JagDoomEX.j64
-JagdoomT.j64

 ```
 #Now Test Directly on your Jaguar with Cygwin
 No Emulator needed test directly on the Jaguar

 usb:
 /cygdrive/c/Jaguar/src/JagGD.exe -rd	resets Jaguar / Gamedrive
 /cygdrive/c/Jaguar/src/JagGD.exe -u DOOM.ABS,a:0x2000	loads ABS to address
 /cygdrive/c/Jaguar/src/JagGD.exe -u doom.wad,a:0x840000		loads WAD to address
 /cygdrive/c/Jaguar/src/JagGD.exe -x 0x2000	loads the game at the address

 ```